 - Your website ranks nowhere near the first page of Google.

 Sometimes, a refresh of the visuals or logo might be enough to get the job done.
 Whereas in other cases, a more intensive redesign is warranted.
 This was the case for our clients at Meridian Bank.
 We redesigned their site with new functionalities in just 9 weeks – without disrupting their customer service.

 Just keep in mind that while a complete tear down is not always possible due to short-term budgetary constraints, it is something you may want to consider for the long-term cost efficiency.

-Indeed, there are about 110 redesign questions to ask before deciding on how you (and your agency partner) want to go about upgrading your online hub.
+Indeed, there are a multitude of website redesign questions to ask before deciding on how you (and your agency partner) want to go about upgrading your online hub.

 So, before you try to do it yourself, let's think about a WordPress website redesign in terms of both design and functionality – to help ensure your site delivers the best results.